Activities of Anne VAN LANCKER related to 2008/0142(COD)

 Recital 31

 (31) The evidence available indicates that the application of free movement principles regarding use of healthcare in another Member State within the limits of the cover guaranteed by the statutory sickness insurance scheme of the Member State of affiliation will not undermine the health systems of the Member States or financial sustainability of their social security systems.
-However, the Court of Justice has recognised that it cannot be excluded that the possible risk of seriously undermining a social security system's financial balance or the objective of maintaining a balanced medical and hospital service open to all may constitute overriding reasons in the general interest capable of justifying a barrier to the principle of freedom to provide services.
-The Court of Justice has also recognised that the number of hospitals, their geographical distribution, the way in which they are organised and the facilities with which they are provided, and even the nature of the medical services which they are able to offer, are all matters for which planning must be possible.
+However, the Court of Justice has recognised that it cannot be excluded that the possible risk of seriously undermining a social security system's financial balance or the objective of maintaining a balanced medical and hospital service open to all may constitute overriding reasons in the general interest capable of justifying a barrier to the principle of frIn the light of the case-law developed by the Court of Justice, Member States may make the assumption of costs of hospital care in another Member State by their statutory social security system subject to the granting of a prior authorisation.
+The prior authorisation requirement is justified by the needom to provide services.
+The Court of Justice has also recognised thateserve the financial balance of their social security system and by the need to plan the number of hospital infrastructures, their geographical distribution, the way in which they are organised and the facilitiesmode of their organisation, the equipment with which they are provided, and even the nature of the medical services which they are able to offer, are all matters for which planning must be possible.
 This Directive should provide for a system of prior authorisation for assumption of costs for hospital care received in another Member State, where the following conditions are met: had the treatment been provided on its territory, it would have been assumed by its social security system and the consequent outflow of patients due to the implementation of the directive seriously undermines or is likely to seriously undermine the financial balance of the social security system and/or this outflow of patients seriously undermines, or is likely to seriously undermine the planning and rationalisation carried out in the hospital sector to avoid hospital overcapacity, imbalance in the supply of hospital care and logistical and financial wastage, the maintenance of a balanced medical and hospital service open to all, or the maintenance of treatment capacity or medical competence on the territory of the concerned Member.
 As the assessment of the precise impact of an expected outflow of patients requires complex assumptions and calculations, the Directive allows for a system of prior authorisation if there is sufficient reason to expect that the social security system will be seriously undermined.
-This should also cover cases of already existing systems of prior authorisation which are in conformity with conditions laid down in Article 8In the light of the case-law developed by the Court of Justice, Member States may make the assumption of costs of hospital care in another Member State by their statutory social security system subject to the granting of a prior authorisation.
-The prior authorisation requirement is justified by the need to preserve the financial balance of their social security system and by the need to plan the number of hospital infrastructures, their geographical distribution, the mode of their organisation, the equipment with which they are provided and even the nature of the medical services they are able to offer.
+This should also cover cases of already existing systems of prior authorisation which are in conformity with conditions laid down in Article 8.
 The aims of hospital planning are to ensure, within each Member State, sufficient permanent access to a balanced range of high-quality hospital care, to assist in meeting a desire to control costs and, so far as it is possible, to prevent wastage of financial, technical or human resources.
 The same reasoning applies to specialized healthcare which requires planning because it involves treatments requiring the use of highly specialised and cost-intensive medical infrastructure or medical equipment or because it involves involving treatments presenting a particular risk for the patient or the population.

 Amendment 52 #